pure-data/pure-data/doc/1.manual/pdmanual.md

 The two previous examples showed control operations to read and write from and to arrays.
 These may also be done using audio signals.
-For example, the patch below creates a 440 Hz. tone with "array1" as a waveform:
+For example, the patch below creates a 440 Hz. tone with `array1` as a waveform:

 ![setting an array with a waveform](fig8.4.jpg)

-Here phasor\~'s outputs a sawtooth wave, repeating 440 times per second, whose output range is from 0 to 1.
-The multiplier and adder adjust the range from 1 to 11, and then the values are used as indices for tabread4\~, which is a 4-point interpolating table lookup module.
+Here `phasor~` outputs a sawtooth wave, repeating 440 times per second, whose output range is from 0 to 1.
+The multiplier and adder adjust the range from 1 to 11, and then the values are used as indices for `tabread4~`, which is a 4-point interpolating table lookup module.
 (Much more detail is available in the audio example patches in the "pure documentation" series.)